CheshireWho/nicer-sl24/README.md

   - A button next to it triggers the blue lightbulb button directly.
 I.e. no need to manually hide the keyboard after typing and then click the blue button.
   - The comparison of the typed text and the translation handles many cases (e.g. single phrases, sentences, lists of phrases...).
 In general, the spelling must be accurate.
 Otherwise, the algorithm tries to be lenient.
 E.g. if the target text is a list of phrases, writing only some of them and in any order is considered a partial match as long as the spelling is correct.
 - Hide several demotivating and irrelevant sections from the daily trainer end screen.
 - Change colour of the button in the daily trainer for new vocabulary to be added directly to the long term memory section and move it a bit out of the way.
-This is to prevent accidental clicking it due to its similiarity to the regular vocab repetition button.
+This is to prevent accidental clicking it due to its similarity to the regular vocab repetition button.
+- On the language course selection page right after the login, sort Danish and Swedish to the top.

 ## Tests